 More Than a Console Table

-At first glance I saw a well made industrial style console table but then I learned it was a piece of Wisconsin history too.
+At first glance, I saw a well made industrial style console table.
+But then I learned it was a piece of Wisconsin history too.

-Thomas Edison needed a furniture company to make the wooden cases for his early phonographs, so he invested in the Wisconsin Chair Company.
+Because Thomas Edison needed a furniture company to make the wooden cases for his early phonographs, he invested in the Wisconsin Chair Company.
 They dedicated their New London Wisconsin factory to manufacturing cases for his newfangled music machines.

-Our console table had already had a long life as Edison’s factory floor.
+Our console table already had a long life as Edison’s factory floor.
 The wood was sculpted by the feet of Wisconsin factory workers driving silver slivers into the wood.
 It’s likely Edison himself strode along these planks.